These suggestions have been developed from advice gleaned from travelers experienced in visiting Greece at this time of year.

 - Recreational reading (There are English-language books available in various places throughout Greece, but they are expensive and limited in selection; still, it can be its own thrill to be casually reading a copy of, say, the Odyssey you picked up in Greece.)

 - Beach items.
 Space in your luggage permitting, you might consider bringing along items useful at a beach, even though cheap versions of these are available for purchase there: mask & snorkel, Frisbee, a ball, etc. Some also have found a beach bag handy (esp. one that fits over a shoulder), though most make do with a backpack.
+Others find beach shoes useful for those times when the sand is hot or the beaches pebbly.

 - Small gifts from your home area to give to new friends made in Greece, to particularly helpful hosts, bus drivers, guides, etc. These could range from something like a refrigerator magnet to things like a CD or a T-shirt.